-Average apartments and flats are small, especially in busy cities like Tokyo.
+Average apartments or flats are small, especially in busy cities like Tokyo.
 Areas usually contain a mix of new and old housing, in terms of style and building age.

 Types of Buildings